yinflight/adaptive-cruise-control/README.md

 to run

+`./run.sh --run`

+to both

 `./run.sh`

+This will run the simulator for the ego and lead vehicle with adaptive cruise control applied for the former.
+A sinusoidal acceleration is applied to the lead vehicle to elicit a response from the ego vehicle.
+The output is piped to a python file for processing and plotting.
+These files will be saved in the plots directory.

 ## links
 * L. Bageshwar, L. Garrard and R. Rajamani "Model predictive control of transitional maneuvers for adaptive cruise control vehicles", IEEE Trans.
 Veh.
 Technol., vol. 53, no. 5, pp.1573 -1585 2004